-- 5.6 To comply with the Rules, Eligible Irish Companies can modify their constitutional documents to ensure Eligible Irish Companies will not hold any treasury shares and all shares re-purchased will be cancelled. - 6.
-Constitutional Documents Irish laws and regulations do not have equivalent provisions for all of our Rules on the contents of constitutional documents 24 to comply with the Listing Rules relating to the relevant shareholder protection.
-We have set out in the Appendix our approach on each of the items required to be included in the Eligible Irish Company's constitutional documents in order for it to meet our requirements the Listing Rule requirements (Updated in January 2022). - 7.
-Accounting and Auditing Related Requirements We normally require the accountants' reports and financial statements of overseas issuers seeking a primary or a secondary listing on the Exchange to conform to the Hong Kong Financial Reporting Standards ("HKFRS") or the International Financial Reporting Standards ("IFRS")25 (Updated in January 2022).
+- 5.6 To comply with the Rules, Eligible Irish Companies can modify their constitutional documents to ensure Eligible Irish Companies will not hold any treasury shares and all shares re-purchased will be cancelled. - Constitutional DocumentsIrish laws and regulations do not have equivalent provisions to comply with the Listing Rules relating to the relevant shareholder protection.
+We have set out in the Appendix our approach on each of the items required to be included in the Eligible Irish Company's constitutional documents in order for it to meet the Listing Rule requirements (Updated in January 2022). - 7.
+Accounting and Auditing Related Requirements We normally require the accountants' reports and financial statements of overseas issuers seeking a primary or a secondary listing on the Exchange to conform to the Hong Kong Financial Reporting Standards ("HKFRS") or the International Financial Reporting Standards ("IFRS")12 (Updated in January 2022).